-The Art of Strategy: Intelligence
+The Art of Strategy: Movements

 What is strategy?
 Why do you need it?
 How do you do it?
 And, how can you be more certain to succeed?
 The Art of Strategy provides timeless answers to these eternal questions.
 It is a modern reading of Sun Tzu’s Art of War using the lenses of strategists John Boyd and Simon Wardley (swardley).
 (All parts; other reading and viewing formats).

 Use the environment to achieve optimal momentum and move in accord with stakeholders.

 In ambiguous environments: move along paths where competition is weak or small; avoid strong competition; to succeed, engage only if momentum and climate is advantageous.

 In volatile environments: first, avoid change and lure competition into the maelstrom; when engaging with competition, move with the change, avoid going against it.

 In inertial environments: move past quickly; if encountering competition, find islands of support.